-- B. Determine the changes in groundwater irrigation, municipal, industrial, domestic, livestock and other uses and the streamflow depletions caused by those changes using readily available data. - C. Determine the effects of conservation measures on streamflows. - D. Determine the timing and location of the net changes in streamflow. - E. Determine when streamflow changes impact existing users, taking into account the effects of cyclical supply (e.g. drought). - F. Evaluation of the existing balance of water uses and water supplies and associated economic viability, social and environmental health, safety, and welfare of the basin. - G. The NeDNR and the SPNRD will review other data and/or methodologies relevant or significant to the process.
+- A. Determine the changes in recharge from surface water diversions and the impacts of those changes on streamflow using readily available data. - B. Determine the changes in groundwater irrigation, municipal, industrial, domestic, livestock and other uses and the streamflow depletions caused by those changes using readily available data. - C. Determine the effects of conservation measures on streamflows. - D. Determine the timing and location of the net changes in streamflow. - E. Determine when streamflow changes impact existing users, taking into account the effects of cyclical supply (e.g. drought). - F. Evaluation of the existing balance of water uses and water supplies and associated economic viability, social and environmental health, safety, and welfare of the basin. - G. NeDNR and TBNRD will review other data and methodologies relevant to the process.

-The process described above in Section 10.7.6.2 focuses impacts to hydrologically connected streamflows due to uses initiated prior to July 1, 1997.
+The process described above will focus on impacts to hydrologically connected streamflows due to uses initiated prior to July 1, 1997.
 All uses initiated subsequent to July 1, 1997, will be evaluated using the process described in Section 10.7.3.